What Is a Certified Financial Planner?

 - Do you see any conflicts of interest?
 Again, CFP professionals must adhere to a strict code of conduct that requires them to put your needs ahead of all others.

-Researching Certified Financial Planners can take time but it can be time well spent if you're able to connect with a professional who understands your unique financial situation and needs.
+Researching Certified Financial Planners can take time, but it's time well spent if you're able to connect with a professional who understands your unique financial situation and needs.
 Once you've established a working relationship with a CFP, remember to review your progress each year to make sure the person you've chosen is still a good fit.